fennel-ai/client/docs/pages/getting-started/welcome-to-fennel.md

 # Welcome to Fennel

-Fennel is a modern realtime feature engineering platform inspired by the ethos of PyTorch and is architected in service of the following four design goals:
+Fennel is a modern realtime feature engineering platform inspired by the ethos of PyTorch and is architected in the service of the following four design goals:

 ## Fennel's Four Design Goals
 1. **Easy to install, learn & use** - be approachable to data